jhnbyrn/951-KLR-PAGES/dme_load_code_walkthrough.md

 ;
 ```

-We'll skip over that because it's not very interesting, and get to the section that usually applies to a running engine;
+We'll skip over that because it's not very interesting, and get to the section that usually applies to a running engine:

 ```
 X03a7: